Pammal K. Sambandam: Production

 Kamal Haasan initially approached Moulee to make a film for his own production house, but efforts were fruitless.
 Subsequently, the film was started under P. L. Thenappan in August 2001 and the shoot was complete within three months.
 The film's invitation card for the launch was shaped in the form of the alphabet "K", which formed a significant theme throughout the film.
 The card also featured images of Devayani who was later replaced in the film by Sneha.
 Devayani was removed after she went on honeymoon following her sudden marriage and thus she was unable to fulfil her original schedules.
 Kamal Haasan's character was a stunt double under Vikram Dharma in the film and the stunt director had used the air-ramp for the first time in a Tamil film.
 During the making of the film, the significance of the initial "K" was hidden before Kamal Haasan revealed at a press conference two weeks before release that it stood for "Kalyanam" (Marriage), which the lead characters despised.
 The title was inspired by Pammal Sambandha Mudaliar, who was considered as one of the fathers of Tamil theatre.

 Soundtrack

 The music was composed by Deva.
 The song "Kandhasamy Maadasamy", written and sung by Haasan, has his character teasing a friend who is in a troubled marriage.
 S. Suchitra Lata of The Music Magazine wrote, "Deva, the music director for this production, does a decent job.
-The song I liked most for its warm listening experience was the Hariharan-Chitra duet Sakalakalavallavane".
+The song I liked most for its warm listening experience was the Hariharan-Sujatha duet Sakalakalavallavane".